Service Map¶

 All Commercial Plan workspaces belong to the same Organization ID, i.e., they have the same organization.

-If the same Trace data is split and belongs to different workspaces, the complete trace data cannot be viewed in a single workspace.
+If the same Trace data is split and belongs to different workspaces, complete trace data cannot be viewed within a single workspace.
 Cross-workspace Service Map query ensures the continuity of data query.
-You can simply click the button in the current workspace to view the upstream and downstream invocation topology of the current service.
+You can directly click the button in the current workspace to view the upstream/downstream invocation topology of the current service.

 For more details, please refer to Service Map Data Source Definitions.